 For sizes, see the marking in the suit which is explained on page 5 of this manual.
-Charts of available sizes are available at https://protective.ansell.com.
-See also Selecting and fitting a dry suit on page 13 in this manual.
+Charts of available sizes are available at www.ansell.com.
+See also Selecting and fitting $\alpha$ dry suit on page 12 in this manual.